lbryio/spec/index.md

 #### Design Notes

+The most contentious aspect of this design has been the choice to resolve naked names (sometimes called _vanity names_) to the claim with the largest number of staked credits.

-Most existing public name schemes are first-come, first-serve.
-This leads to several bad outcomes.
-When the system is young, users are incentivized to register common names even if they don't intend to use them, in hopes of selling them to the proper owner in the future for an exorbitant price.
-In a centralized system, the authority may allow for appeals to reassign names based on trademark or other common use reasons.
-There may also be a process to "verify" that a name belongs to the entity you think it does (e.g. Twitter's verified accounts).
-Such processes are often arbitrary, change over time, involve significant transaction costs, and may still lead to names being used in ways that are contrary to user expectation (e.g. [nissan.com](http://nissan.com) is not what you’d expect).
+First, it is important to note the problems in existing domain allocation design.
+Most existing public name schemes are first-come, first-serve with a fixed price.
+This leads to several bad outcomes:

+1. Speculation and extortion.
+Entrepreneurs are incentivized to register common names even if they don't intend to use them, in hopes of selling them to the proper owner in the future for an exorbitant price.
+While speculation in general can have positive externalities, in this case it is pure value extraction.
+It also harms the user experience of users, who will see the vast majority of URLs sitting unused (c.f.
+Namecoin).

+1. Bureaucracy and transaction costs.
+While a centralized system can allow for an authority to use a process to reassign names based on trademark or other common use reasons, this system is also imperfect.
+Most importantly, it is a censorship point and an avenue for complete exclusion.
+Additionally, such processes are often arbitrary, change over time, involve significant transaction costs, and _still_ lead to names being used in ways that are contrary to user expectation (e.g. [nissan.com](http://nissan.com)).

-In a decentralized system, such approaches are not possible, so name squatting is especially dangerous (see Namecoin).
-Instead, LBRY creates an efficient allocation of names via a market.
-Following [Coase](https://en.wikipedia.org/wiki/Coase_theorem), we believe that if the rules for name ownership and exchange are clearly defined, transaction costs are low, and there is no information asymmetry, then control of URLs will flow to their highest-valued use.
+1. Inefficencies from price controls.
+Any system that does not allow a price to float completely freely creates inefficiencies.
+If the set price is too low, we facilitate speculation and rent-seeking.
+If the price is too high, we see people excluded from a good that it would otherwise be beneficial for them to purchase.

+Thus, we need an algorithmic design built into consensus that allows URLs to flow to their highest valued use.
+Following [Coase](https://en.wikipedia.org/wiki/Coase_theorem), this design allows for clearly defined rules, low transaction costs, and no information asymmetry, ensuring minimal inefficiency in URL allocation.

-Note that only vanity URLs (i.e. URLs without a ClaimID or or ClaimSequence modifier) have this property.
-Permanent URLs like `lbry://myclaimname#abc` exist and are available for the small cost of issuing a `create` claim transactions.
+It's also important to note that _only_ vanity URLs have this property.
+Extremely short, memorable URLs like `lbry://myclaimname#a` exist and are available for the minimal cost of issuing a transaction.

 ### Transactions